WebDevStudios/CPT_Core/README.md

 A tool to make custom post type registration just a bit simpler.
 Automatically registers post type labels and messages, and provides helpful methods.

-Future version will include a method for registering the custom icons for wp-admin (vs the default pin icon).

 Also see [Taxonomy_Core](https://github.com/jtsternberg/Taxonomy_Core).

 #### Example Usage: